HenrikSZ/BasicCRUDApp/README.md

 - FOREIGN KEY (deletion_id) REFERENCES deletions (id) ON DELETE SET NULL

+## external_item_assignments
+Contains info to any item assignments that are not shipments.

+### Schema
+- id BIGINT NOT NULL AUTO_INCREMENT,
+- PRIMARY KEY (id)

 ## item_assignments
 Contains assignments of items.
 Basically changes in the number of items.

 ### Schema
-- id BIGINT NOT NULL AUTO_INCREMENT PRIMARY KEY - the primary id of this item_assignment
+- id BIGINT NOT NULL AUTO_INCREMENT - the primary id of this item_assignment
+- item_id BIGINT NOT NULL - the id of the item that is assigned
+- shipment_id BIGINT - the id of the shipment if the item is assigned to a shipment, otherwise NULL
+- external_assignment_id BIGINT - the id of the external_item_assignment if it is assigned, otherwise NULL
 - created_at TIMESTAMP NOT NULL DEFAULT NOW() - the time this entry was created
 - updated_at TIMESTAMP NOT NULL DEFAULT NOW() ON UPDATE NOW() - the time this entry was last updated
-- item_id BIGINT NOT NULL - the id of the associated item
-- assigned_count INT NOT NULL - the count that is assigned with this assignment.
-Increases in stock are - positive, decreases are negative.
+- assigned_count INT NOT NULL - the amount of items that are assigned
+- PRIMARY KEY (id),
-- FOREIGN KEY (item_id) REFERENCES items (id)
+- FOREIGN KEY (item_id) REFERENCES items (id),
+- FOREIGN KEY (shipment_id) REFERENCES shipments (id) ON DELETE CASCADE,
+- FOREIGN KEY (external_assignment_id) REFERENCES external_item_assignments (id) ON DELETE CASCADE,
+- UNIQUE KEY (item_id, shipment_id, external_assignment_id),
+- CONSTRAINT exactly_one_assignment_type_chk CHECK ((CASE WHEN shipment_id IS NULL THEN 0 ELSE 1 END + CASE WHEN external_assignment_id IS NULL THEN 0 ELSE 1 END) = 1)

 ### Triggers
 - item_assignments_insert AFTER INSERT - throws an SQLEXCEPTION if the total amount of the item in question is negative